HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 An analysis pipeline event handler component will be created that is responsible for partitioning a *data group* into co-processing units, dispatching the pipelines, and tracking completion.
 This is the responsibility of Analysis.
 When analysis results are submitted to ingest, this creates a secondary analysis *data group*.

-The creation and update of *PROJECT_SUBMISSIONS* *data groups*, both primary and secondary, is the responsibility of the Ingest system.
+The creation and update of *PROJECT_SCOPES* *data groups*, both primary and secondary, is the responsibility of the Ingest system.

 ![Figure 2](../images/0000-multi-data-collection-data-processing-images/flow-of-information.png)
 Figure 2: Flow of information in the proposed data model

 #### Updates to *data groups*
-Updates to *PROJECT_SUBMISSIONS* must result in updating of the associated *data groups* to trigger reprocessing.
+Updates to *PROJECT_SCOPES* must result in updating of the associated *data groups* to trigger reprocessing.
 When part or the entirety of a project submission is updated the associated data group must be identified and updated with the new bundle versions if bundles have been replaced and/or with additional new bundles if bundles have been added.
 This is the responsibility of Ingest.
 Analysis must handle the update to the *data group* by initiating only the pipelines that have been affected by the update and ensure that the output bundles of this analysis are updates to existing bundles.

 *Data group* updates may result from creating new bundles to add additional types of data to a project, or updating bundles to change metadata or append data to data files (e.g. FASTQ top-up).